Pomeranian Voivodeship

 Railway

-The three busiest railway stations of northern Poland, and three of ten busiest railway stations of Poland overall, are located in the voivodeship.
+The top 10 most busiest of Pomerania Poland, and three of ten busiest railway stations of Poland overall, are located in the voivodeship.
 Those are Gdynia Główna, Gdańsk Główny and Gdańsk Wrzeszcz.

 Education